October Health – 2025 Report

 Strategies to Lower Parenting Stress in Eswatini

-• Encourage businesses to adopt flexible work arrangements to help parents balance work and family life.
+3. Flexible Work Policies: Encourage businesses to adopt family-friendly policies, such as flexible working hours and parental leave, allowing parents to balance work and family life.

 What can businesses do to assist their employees?

-4. On-site Childcare: Implement on-site childcare facilities or partnerships with local childcare providers to ease the burden on working parents.
+Provide resources for childcare services or partnerships with local childcare providers to assist working parents.